This post may contain affiliate links which won’t change your price but will share some commission.

 Instructions

 - Add the white wine, crushed and diced tomatoes, fish stock, and bay leaves, then cover and reduce the heat to medium-low.
 Simmer for 30 minutes so the flavors can blend.
-While the meat simmers, prepare the crab by removing the crab legs from the body (if not already done for you) and using a nutcracker to crack the shells (leave the meat in the shell) so that the meat can be easily removed once the cioppino is served.
+While the broth simmers, prepare the crab by removing the crab legs from the body (if not already done for you) and using a nutcracker to crack the shells (leave the meat in the shell) so that the meat can be easily removed once the cioppino is served.

 - Increase the heat to medium and add the clams and mussels to the broth and cook for 5 minutes until they start to open.
 Then add the crab legs and cook for another minute, followed by the shrimp and scallops.
 Finally, lay the chunks of cod on top of the broth and cover and cook for 3-5 minutes until the mussels and clams are open, the shrimp curl and the scallops are just firm.